 One thing I’ve always enjoyed is people-watching, especially while riding a public bus.
 The scenery is rolling by, and so are tons of different faces.
 What are these brains thinking?
 Where are these bodies going?
 How are they living their lives?

-I had one of these reflection moments while in a van, at a city tour in Mumbai, India.
+I had one of these meditation moments while in a van, during a city tour in Mumbai, India.

-The scene I saw from the window was an almost chaotic city, with broken or unpaved streets, and a constant and desperate horn noise in the background.
-A girl dressed in Sari, the traditional Indian outfit, is barefoot and with her feet dipped into a hole filled with muddy water.
+What I saw from the window was an almost chaotic city, with broken and unpaved streets, and a constant and desperate horn noise in the background.
+A girl dressed in the traditional Indian sari is barefoot; her feet dipped into a muddy water hole.

-It seemed to me like the aftermath of a war scene – no exaggeration.
+It looked like the aftermath of a war scene, no exaggeration.
 Ok, maybe a little.

 The difference between the term for both religions is that for the Hindu, the goal is the total purification until the being doesn’t need to reincarnate, though to move to another spiritual level.
 In Buddhism, the ideal is to be born again, until you reach the point of being “enlightened” with the truth of life.
 Isn’t that beautiful?